 Get the latest updates, news, and inspiration delivered straight to your inbox.

-Inside Actress Rachel Bay Jones' Vintage-Inspired Dressing Room
+Video Tour: Actress Rachel Bay Jones' Vintage-Inspired Dressing Room

 Designer Jeff Andrews transforms the space with Phillip Jeffries Tea Time Collection.

-Inside Actress Rachel Bay Jones' Vintage-Inspired Dressing Room
+Video Tour: Actress Rachel Bay Jones' Vintage-Inspired Dressing Room

 Los Angeles–based interior designer Jeff Andrews transformed the private dressing room from a compact, windowless room on the Warner Brothers Studios lot into a layered retreat that feels personal and stylish.
-Drawing from the actress' vintage inspiration, Andrews brought the space to life with wallcovering from Phillip Jeffries Tea Time collection.
+For Emmy, Grammy, and Tony Award-winning actress Rachel Bay Jones, her on-set dressing room is personal, cozy, and sophisticated.
+Drawing from the actress' vintage fashion inspiration, Jeff brought the space to life with wallcovering from Phillip Jeffries Tea Time collection.

 Teatimedressingroomcollage